Configuration Settings

 Maximum Datagram Payload <bytes>

 Limit the size of network datagram payloads to no more than this amount.
 The full IP datagram size will be at least 56 bytes larger when MTP/UDP/IP headers are included.
-Any VPNs or other encapsulation mechanisms will add additional overhead.
-If your network is known to have problems with IP fragmentation, try setting a value of 1400 or smaller.
+Tunneling, VPNs, IPsec, MPLS and other encapsulations will add more.
+If you are experiencing performance or connectivity problems on a network with an MTU much less than 1500 bytes or on a multigigabit path with Jumbo datagrams disabled, try setting a value of 1408, 1280, 1024, or 512Default: None.

 Noise Ratio <4 to 5000>

 MTP/IP normally regards packet loss as an indication of network congestion.
 This option will cause MTP/IP to ignore packet losses up to a rate of one in N, for a given number N. For example, a value of 100 will cause MTP/IP to ignore a loss rate of up to 1%.
-This option should only be used on noisy data paths where loss is occurring due to external factors such as uncorrected bit errors.
+This option should only be used on noisy data paths where loss is occurring due to uncorrected bit errors (e.g. raw satellite or radio links).
 Improper use of this option may severely disrupt the network and result in a loss of performance or connectivity, especially when Aggression is elevated.
+Default: None.